Browse Curriculum

 Estimated hours of homework per class period: 40 minutes

+The objective of this course is for students to learn the fundamental concepts of how the physical world works.
+Physics is about describing the physical universe in a way that we can use to understand, apply problem-solving techniques, and make critical decisions.
+The course explores physical phenomena both conceptually and mathematically.
 This class is designed for students with advanced interests and abilities in Science.
 It will cover topics in more depth than Physics, with advanced labs, more challenging homework and tests, and somewhat more reliance on mathematical tools to understand concepts.
 Concepts are conveyed through lab, demo, video, computer simulation, or hands-on experience.
 Primary topics include: Scientific method, Linear and projectile motion, Newton’s Laws of Motion.
 Gravitation, Energy, Vibrations and Waves, Sound/Light, Refraction and Reflection, Diffraction and Interference, Electricity and Magnetism.

 • Sports Medicine